amajji/real-time-human-detection-tracking-system/README.md

 ## :chart_with_upwards_trend: Demontration

 In this section, we are going to demonstrate a walkthrough on building and deployment of a Real-time Human Detection and tracking system using Yolov5 model and Arduino UNO.
 We can split this project into two parts :
+## 1. Software section :

+### 1.1 Fastapi webapp :
-- Software part : Before deploying the model on the Arduino board, we built a Fastapi webapp using HTML, CSS and JS.
+Before deploying the model on the Arduino board, we built a Fastapi webapp using HTML, CSS and JS.
 For the Client / Server connection we used the WebSocket protocol to send the real time yolov5's output as a streaming video.
 Bellow is the the home page of the webapp.
 As we can see, there are two main options :

 <p align="center">
  <img src="images/acceuil.png" width="950" />
 </p>

-- First option :
+** First option : **
 It consists in detecting humans from images.
 The user has to upload the image ("Click to upload" buttom) and then click on "Analyze" to get the output of the yolo model.
 Once the output image is generated, the user can download it by clicking on "Download".